-That's the south end of Lumina, and the east end of US 76.
+The south end of Lumina turns right and becomes Jack Parker Boulevard.
+That road is about two blocks long, and its west end is also the east end of US 76.
 Below is a close-up of the sign:

 Ben proudly points out that he was coincidentally 76 years of age at the time of that photo.
 Which means: when he was born, the US highway system was in its infancy as well.
 May they both enjoy many more good years.

 Heading the opposite direction, the first westbound US 76 sign is posted in a few blocks...

 Watkins, Jan.
 2008 (possibly gone as of Apr.
 2014)